More and more often I see those experienced in technology very awkwardly address issues of political science.

 - A malware reverser will speculate on terrorist motives.

 - An expert with network traffic analysis will make guesses about organized crime operations.

-When a journalist asks an expert in information security to explain the human science of an attack, such as groups and influences involved, the answers usually are quips and jabs instead of being based on science or study.
+When a journalist asks an expert in information security to explain the human science of an attack, such as cultural groups and influences involved, answers appear more like quips and jabs instead of deep thought from established human science or study.

-This is unfortunate because I suspect with a little reading or discussion things would improve dramatically.
-My impression is there is no clear guide, however, and when I raise the issue I’ve been asked to put something together.
-So, since I spent my undergraduate and graduate degrees on political philosophy (ethics of humanitarian intervention), perhaps I can help here in the ways that I was taught.
+My impression is there is no clear guide floating around, however.
+When I raise this issue I’ve been asked to put something together.
+So, given I spent my undergraduate and graduate degrees in the abyss of political philosophy (ethics of humanitarian intervention, “what kind of job will you do with that”), perhaps I can help here in the ways that I was taught.

-Let me give a clear example, which recently fell on my desk.
+Instead of that, I will attempt to give a far more clear example, which recently fell on my desk.

 Say Silent Chollima One More Time

 About two years ago a private company created by a wealthy businessman came out of stealth mode.
 It was launched with strong ties to the US government and ambitious goals to influence the world of information security investigations.

 When 2013 kicked off CrowdStrike was barely known outside of inner-sanctum security circles.
 The stealth startup–founded by former Foundstone CEO, McAfee CTO, and co-author of the vaunted Hacking Exposed books George Kurtz–was essentially unveiled to the world at large at the RSA Security Conference in February.

 Today in 2015 (2 years after the company was announced and 4 years after initial funding) take note of how they market the length of their projects/experience; they slyly claim work dating way back in 2006, at least 4 years before they existed.